Treating Dental Emergencies

 Cuts to the gums and soft tissue in your mouth can be painful, but only severe cuts require an emergency visit to the dentist.
 If you’ve cut a part of your mouth and it’s not severe, there are some at-home treatments you can do to help your mouth heal.

-We recommend rinsing your mouth with a mild saltwater solution and placing clean, moistened gauze over the injured area until bleeding stops.
+We recommend rinsing your mouth with a mild salt water solution and placing clean, moistened gauze over the injured area until the bleeding stops.
 Most of the time, the cut begins healing within a few days.

 A dental emergency can qualify as anything accidental or that requires immediate care.
 A chipped or broken tooth lost filling or crown, an infection, cuts in your mouth, or a broken denture or dental implant are all essential for emergency dental care.